wiremock/wiremock/README.md

 	java -jar wiremock-1.0.jar 9999

 A directory called <code>mappings</code> will be created under the current directory when you first start WireMock.
-Placing .json files containing mappings in here and restarting will cause them to be loaded on startup.
+Placing .json files containing mappings (in the format described above) in here and restarting will cause them to be loaded on startup.